rhumlover/stats-manager/README.md

 # Instanciate the main StatsManager
 statsManager = new StatsManager(eventList)

+# To help maintenance of events and prevent calling unregistered events,
+# all events will be accessible via `statsManager.events` (see below)

 # create plugin instances
 plugin_SC = new SiteCatalystPlugin()
 plugin_GA = new GoogleAnalyticsPlugin()